Ryangwaite/AWS-SAA-C02-Course/README.md

 S3 is an object storage, not file, or block storage.
 You can't mount an S3 Bucket.

+S3 is generally region resilient (except S3 One Zone-IA storage class that replicates within a single AZ)

 #### 1.2.6.1.
 Objects

 Can be thought of a file.
 Two main components: